KCL-Health-NLP/nlp_youth_awards/README.md

 - Each person will be allocated a play from the above list, and a word
 - Count the number of times your word occurs in your play
 - A simple way to do this is to use CTRL-F in your browser - this finds words in a page
-- The dialog box in which you type the search word will tell you how many times it occurs
+- The dialog box in which you type the search word will tell you how many times that word occurs in the page
-- Enter your results in [this spreadsheet](https://docs.google.com/spreadsheets/d/1W-NI1-CAufuXTCHISsbwvnqY5krQVnsAxqX2IKpNcVg/edit?usp=sharing)
+- Record your results in [this spreadsheet](https://docs.google.com/spreadsheets/d/1W-NI1-CAufuXTCHISsbwvnqY5krQVnsAxqX2IKpNcVg/edit?usp=sharing)

 **Questions**